intercloud/terraform-provider-intercloud/README.md

 Download the right archive from the assets depending on your OS and Arch

+:warning: Under MacOS Catalina, errors can appear.
+Please see this Github issue for more informations and solutions: [macOS Catalina error](https://github.com/hashicorp/terraform/issues/23033)

+### Terraform 0.12 installation

 Unzip and move the binary in :

 | OS                | Location                        |